 While the Sun is transiting in Human Design Gate 20 we can present this energy in 2 main ways.
-We can be busy, busy, busy and on the go or more present and conscious of what is going on around us in the moment.
+We can be busy, busy, busy, and on the go or more present and conscious of what is going on around us at the moment.
 This energy has the potential to make us more restless.
 Human Design Gate 20 can be more of “Let go and let God.”
-It can bring about spiritual awarenesses.
+It can bring about spiritual awareness.
 How are you choosing to use this energy?
 Are you noticing you are more in the moment or do you find yourself busy?
-Remember life is a journey not a destination, try to enjoy the moment.
+Remember life is a journey, not a destination, try to enjoy the moment.

-Someone dear to me sent me the poem “The Station” by: Robert Hastings and it resonates with the energy of Human Design Gate 20.
+Someone dear to me sent me the poem and it resonates with the energy of Human Design Gate 20.

 Tucked away in our subconscious minds is an idyllic vision in which we see ourselves on a long journey that spans an entire continent.
 We’re traveling by train, and from the windows, we drink in the passing scenes of cars on nearby highways, of children waving at crossings, of cattle grazing in distant pastures, of row upon row of cotton and corn and wheat, of flatlands and valleys, of city skylines and village halls.

 But uppermost in our minds is our final destination – for at a certain hour and on a given day, our train will finally pull into the station with bells ringing, flags waving and bands playing.
 And once that day comes, so many wonderful dreams will come true.
 So restlessly, we pace the aisles and count the miles, peering ahead, waiting, waiting, waiting for the station.

 “Yes, when we reach the station, that will be it!” we promise ourselves.
 “When we’re 18…win that promotion…put the last kid through college…buy that Mercedes…pay off the mortgage…have a nest egg for retirement.”
 From that day on, we will all live happily ever after.